ricklamers/blog/content/about.md

 Hi there!
 Thanks for checking out my blog.

-**Update: following Coding with Intelligence (CoWI) for curated updates about LLMs and Machine Learning: [codingwithintelligence.substack.com](https://codingwithintelligence.substack.com/subscribe)**
+**Update: follow Coding with Intelligence (CoWI) for curated updates about LLMs and Machine Learning: [codingwithintelligence.substack.com](https://codingwithintelligence.substack.com/subscribe)**

 My name is **Rick Lamers**.
 I'm a **Machine Learning Engineer** and I live in Amsterdam.